-Prior to occupancy, the developer shall construct, drainage swale, and 6' wide concrete sidewalk along the property frontage, with the back of sidewalk located along the right of way dedication line.
+Prior to occupancy, the developer shall construct 6' wide concrete sidewalk along the property frontage on Reed Road, with the back of sidewalk located along the existing right of way line.

-Prior to occupancy, the developer shall install a minimum of three street trees along the Evans Way frontage between the pavement edge and sidewalk.
+Prior to occupancy, the developer shall install a minimum of six street trees along the Assembly Way frontage between the curb and sidewalk.